EARTHQUAKES AND FILM SETS

 - Staff and crew should be shown how to turn off the water and electricity in the office and on set, with on/off positions clearly labeled.

-- Water heaters should be secured to wall studs or masonry: ask your landlord to do this.
+- Water heaters should be secured to wall studs or masonry.

 - Secure all major appliances/electronics to walls, including expensive or fragile items that if damaged, would be a significant loss.